Joe Kosiski: Career

 Son of Daytona 500 competitor Bob Kosiski and older brother of championship-winning racers Steve Kosiski and Ed Kosiski, Joe Kosiski won the NASCAR Weekly Series national championship in 1986.
 Driving a family-owned dirt Late Model, Kosiski won 29 of the 55 NASCAR-sanctioned races that he entered in Nebraska, Kansas, Missouri, and elsewhere in the Midwestern United States.

 Kosiski attempted one NASCAR Busch Series event, in 1986 but failed to qualify.
 He competed in seven events in the ARCA Permatex Supercar Series in 1989 and 1990, posting a best finish of ninth at Atlanta Motor Speedway.

 Kosiski also won the NASCAR Busch All-Star Tour series championship in 1986, 1988, 1989, 1996 and 1997.
-Owner of Kosiski Auto Parts in Omaha, Nebraska, he is now the track operator at I-80 Speedway.
+Owner of Kosiski Auto Parts in Omaha, Nebraska, he was the track operator at I-80 Speedway, which closed after the 2022 season.
 He won twenty-one track championships during his career, nine of them coming at Sunset Speedway; in addition to his 1986 national Winston Racing Series title, Kosiski won four NASCAR regional championships during his career.

 As part of the 25th anniversary of the NASCAR Weekly Series in 2006, Kosiski was named one of the series' All Time Top 25 drivers.
 He was inducted in the National Dirt Late Model Hall of Fame in 2008, In 2002, Kosiski stated that he had competed in races in 34 states, winning in 28 of them. and in 2013 was inducted into the Nebraska Auto Racing Hall of Fame.
 Joe and Steve Kosiski were the first brothers to win NASCAR touring series championships.